dhsc-govuk/FingertipsNext/docs/PeriodTimeSpikeADR.md

 - How do we display **custom labels** instead of relying solely on year values?
 - Since the chart is a **multi-series line chart**, we want the actual **x-values to correspond to years**, not the label index.
 That means the value-to-year mapping should still be done based on the tick index, even though the label may show something different.

+# Options

-## Using Highcharts `categories`
+## Option 1: Using Highcharts `categories` x-axis Type

+This option is proposal the use for categories type for the x-axis.

-Our current line chart contains multiple series.
-If we rely solely on `categories` for the x-axis, the chart will plot data points based on the **position in the category array**, which can lead to incorrect plotting when series have data for different years.
+The current line chart contains multiple series and for this reason Highchart recommends using a category types in the x-axis.
+But if we rely solely on `category` type for the x-axis, the chart will plot data points based on the **position in the category array**, which can lead to incorrect plotting when series have data for different years.

-### Example:
+### For Example:

 ```text
 Series A = [2010, 8.35], [2015, 9.0]